baggerspion/therealpadams.github.io/_posts/2016-12-30-lehmans-law-2.md

 Contrary to popular agile opinion, I can come up with some decent reasons why having *some* dedicated QA at the end of a release cycle is a good thing.
-What's important however, is that the general aproach agile teams should be taking is to constantly be mindful of their technical debt and constantly put in the effort to reduce it.
+What's important however, is that the general approach agile teams should be taking is to constantly be mindful of their technical debt and constantly put in the effort to reduce it.